Tea tree oil, known officially as Melaleuca alternifolia, is an essential oil often derived from the Australian native plant Melaleuca alternifolia.

 - treat athlete’s foot and fungus

 - treat minor skin irritations and wounds

 - treat acne

-Tea tree oil has been well-studied and is thought to be the best essential oil for eczema.
-It has a number of exceptional healing qualities that have been proven throughout the years.
+Tea tree oil is thought to be the best essential oil for eczema.
+Its healing qualities have been studied throughout the years.
 According to the International Journal of Dermatology, tea tree oil has antiviral and antibacterial properties as well as wound-healing abilities.